 Around twice a year a workshop takes place at the Bibliothek Andreas Züst.
 For each workshop, a guest is invited to select a book from the collection of the library, which she or he will then use as the starting point for a two-day workshop.
 Incorporating book excerpts, discussions and associative journeys through the library, the basic idea is to approach a topic together.
 The workshop series is organized by Annett Höland and Simone Koller.

 Due to Covid-19, there are currently no workshops.
-The next workshop is scheduled for autumn 2021.
-More information will follow.

 The last workshop took place in October 2019.
 Together with economist Mascha Madörin and artist and curator Mirjam Bayerdörfer we were looking at economics from a feminist viewpoint.
 Why do (Swiss) women earn 100 mia. francs less than men?
 How is work and income related to money and power?
 Which strategies can we use to make these connections more visible and to take action towards a better future?